This was not only or just or always luxury housing.

 Nowadays, you don't see this kind of place filled with the people I grew up with.

-But back then, it was where the guys working at the post office lived.
+it was where the guys working at the post office lived.
 My neighbor's dad was the short-order cook at Kozy Korner and then a maintenance worker at one of the buildings (that's the guy who does all the dirty work the super tells him to do).

 The two sisters on the other side of the courtyard were secretaries, not administrative assistants.
 Secretaries did everything too, just got paid less and were called "the girl" more.